Меню:

 }

-The similar functionality is also provided for test suites — you just need to use the BOOST_FIXTURE_TEST_SUITE macro instead of BOOST_AUTO_TEST_SUITE.
-This macro also accepts fixture name as second parameter, but created object kept during execution of all tests from given test suite.
+The similar functionality also provided for test suites — you just need to use the BOOST_FIXTURE_TEST_SUITE macro instead of BOOST_AUTO_TEST_SUITE.
+This macro accepts fixture name as second parameter, and separate fixture object is created for every test in given test suite.
+You should remember, that for each test case/test suite, the new fixture object is created, so changes in fixture from one test case won't available to other tests (this is really a bad idea).

 Execution control

-When test program is initialized, execution monitor analyzes command-line options, and excludes from it all options, belonging to its configuration.
-Command-line options are specified in form --<option name>=<option value> (it shouldn't be spaces between option name and its value).
-Option's names (both, command-line and environment variable) are case-sensitive.
+When test program is initializing, execution monitor analyzes command-line options, and excludes from them all options, belonging to its own configuration.
+Command-line options are specified in form --<option name>=<option value> (it shouldn't be space characters between option's name and its value).
+Option's names (both, command-line and environment variables) are case-sensitive.

-Here is list of most important options, that are recognized by test programs, that are using standard execution monitor (in parentheses are specified names of corresponding environment variables):
+Here is list of most important options, that are recognized by test programs, that are using standard execution monitor (in parentheses are names of corresponding environment variables):

 --auto_start_dbg (BOOST_TEST_AUTO_START_DBG)